Egor2320/MyCodeProgress/README.md

 # MyCodeProgress
-Just a place where I store projects I do on my my way to becoming a better programmer)
+Just a place where I store projects I do on my way to becoming a better programmer)
 ###
 What can you find here: